percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 due to fact that the Media Distributor is allowed to select a sub-set of streams and not forward the rest to a receiver, such as in forwarding only the most active speakers, the receiver has to accept gaps in the E2E packet sequence.
-The issue with this is that an Media Distributor can select to not deliver a particular stream for a while.
+The issue with this is that a Media Distributor can select to not deliver a particular stream for a while.

 Within the window from last packet forwarded to the receiver and the